mdkent/chef-el-rvm-bootstrap/README.md

             -j https://github.com/mdkent/chef-el-rvm-bootstrap/raw/master/chef-server-api-webui.json \
             -r http://cloud.github.com/downloads/mdkent/chef-el-rvm-bootstrap/chef-el-rvm-bootstrap-0.10.2-1.tar.gz

+If the process stops with a complaint and some instructions, such as an existing apache install, complete the instructions and run chef-solo again with the same parameters.

-Assuming chef-solo completes without incident you should now have a fully configured and functioning chef server or client.
+Assuming chef-solo (eventually) completes without incident you should now have a fully configured and functioning chef server or client.

 The server bootstrap does *not* enable the chef-client service by default as some may prefer to run it on demand.
 The chef-client::service recipe must be